 2. It can be a generous income stream with minimal work.
 If you have had your property as a rental, this may be a way for you to get the same or higher income without the hassle of property management and expenses of property ownership.

 3. It can make your property more marketable to a wider array of buyers.
-Financing with conventional lenders is more difficult today.
-Many highly-qualified buyers want to buy in today’s market, but cannot qualify for conventional loan standards due to self-employment status, unconventional income sources, recently resolved credit issues, etc. Note: Recent legislation, the Dodd-Frank Act, has new regulations for seller financing of primary residences as of 1/10/14.
+Financing with conventional lenders is more complicated than it was in the past.
+Many highly-qualified buyers want to buy in today’s market, but cannot qualify for conventional loan standards due to self-employment status, unconventional income sources, recently resolved credit issues, etc. Note: the Dodd-Frank Act legislation has regulations for seller financing of primary residences.

 4. Not every seller needs a lump sum of cash at closing of a real estate sale.
-If a buyer will pay you a desirable interest rate on the note and trust deed, it may give you better returns than other places to put your cash.
+If a buyer will pay you a desirable interest rate on the note and trust deed, it may give you better rate of return than other places to put your cash (like a savings account).
 In fact, you can sell your secured note and trust deed against the property if you need cash instead.
 As with all real estate transactions, there may be tax implications to your sale and seller financing that you should review with your tax advisor.

 5. It is possible to get the property back in foreclosure.
 If the buyer does not make the payments, you should refer to the terms in the note and trust deed.
 Your recourse against the borrower may include receiving the property back, while you keep the buyer’s initial down payment, and all payments made to date.